iqbal-hasan291/AdventureWork_-PowerBI-/README.md

 The role of tree diagrams in understanding buying behavior by gender and product hierarchy

-Most importantly, how to turn raw data into strategic insights that support decision-making
+How to turn raw data into strategic insights that support decision-making

 🏁 Conclusion

-This project demonstrated how data storytelling can go beyond dashboards.
+This project demonstrates how data storytelling can go beyond dashboards.
 By combining revenue analysis, product pricing, territory performance, customer segmentation, and tree diagram insights, Adventure Works can better understand its market, retain valuable customers, and make smarter business decisions.